 Getting the little ones out to blow off some steam and have some fun is such a joy.
-For many families in Wales, finding an accessible attraction is key to enjoying a day out to the fullest.
+For many families in Wales, finding accessible day trips for children is key to making the most of a day out.

 Fortunately, Wales has plenty of accessible attractions for families to visit!
 Here we list six of them, including what they are and how they’re accessible.